OHC Scope of Practice

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Understand and explain the rationale for using hearing protection
+- Understand and explain the rationale for using hearing protection devices.

-• Understand Noise Reduction Rating (NRR) and its relation to actual attenuation
+- Define Noise Reduction Rating (NRR) and its relation to real-world attenuation.

-• Identify strategies to motivate workers and management to use HPDs consistently and effectively
+- Identify strategies to motivate noise-exposed workers to use HPDs effectively.

 Training curriculum and certification is intended to ensure the COHC is able to: